Who has qualified for the 2026 World Cup? - WTOP News

 What is the breakdown of berths?

-Asia will have eight direct berths and one in the international playoff.
+Asia will have eight direct berths and one in the intercontinental playoff.

-North and Central America plus the Caribbean get three direct berths and another two spots in the international playoffs.
+North and Central America plus the Caribbean get three direct berths and another two spots in the intercontinental playoffs.

-South America has six direct spots and will send another team to the international playoffs.
+South America has six direct spots and will send another team to the intercontinental playoffs.

-Oceania will for the first time have one team 100% secured in the World Cup.
-It could add another via the international playoffs.
+Oceania for the first time has a guaranteed spot at the World Cup, and New Zealand clinched that with a 3-0 win over New Caledonia in Auckland.
+It could add another with New Caledonia going into the intercontinental playoffs.

 Europe will have 16 teams sure to play in the next World Cup.